 Dr. Julia Gorelik is a licensed psychologist and nationally certified school psychologist, specializing in psychological and psycho-educational assessments.
 She provides psychological services, including comprehensive assessment, diagnostic, and treatment recommendations for children and adolescents.
 She has expertise in neurodevelopmental disorders.
-Her office is located in Seattle’s Madison Valley neighborhood.
+Her office is located in Seattle’s Madison Park neighborhood.

 Dr. Gorelik specializes in psychological and psycho-educational evaluations with both children and adolescents.
 She uses a child’s pattern of strengths and weaknesses to help guide treatment recommendations.
 Dr. Gorelik has extensive clinical experience in the assessment of children with academic, social-emotional, and behavioral difficulties.
 Her expertise is in the diagnostic assessment of developmental delays, learning disabilities, intellectual disability, attention deficit/hyperactivity disorder(AD/HD), and autism.
 Dr. Gorelik also provides IQ/Gifted evaluations, early entrance Kindergarten and College Board documentation testing, and school consultation.